+

 It is the diameter of the case of the watch, not including the crown.
 On rectangle cases it is side to side, and tip of lug to tip of lug.
 1 inch equals 25.4mm.

 What does "Like New" mean?
-These watches are generally trade-ins by an individual who wore the watch only a few times.
-They look new and run excellent.
+These watches are generally trade-ins by an individual who wore the watch infrequently and gingerly.
+One has to look very closely to distinguish from new.

 What does the water resistance rating really mean?